 This is for anyone curious enough to want to know about this website and who is behind it.

 I built this website with the support of several angling professionals and contributing readers, launching it in 2005.
-This was with the intention of offering a permanent and free resource, and realised through a small initial investment and now with funds from advertising.
+This was with the intention of offering a permanent and free resource, and realised through a small initial investment and when necessary, with funds from advertising.

 Fly Fishers' Republic has been through 3 large version changes.
 Initially run as a static site, then as a WordPress site.
 It is now returned to a static site designed primarily for mobile access.
 This reflects the site's audience and usage.

 Hopefully you’ll like the latest design.
 It is uncluttered by heavy graphics in order to ensure good performance and save your data allowance.